WestPeakResearch/WestPeakWebsite/src/content/Team/Harry-Jeong/index.md

 ---

-Harry is a second-year commerce student intending to specialize in finance.
-Through WestPeak he hopes to add professional knowledge to his own learning on capital markets.
-He is especially interested in the investment banking industry.
+Harry is a third-year commerce student specializing in finance.
+He is currently working as a Private Equity Analyst Intern at AD Capital.
+He is especially interested in the investment banking and private equity industry.

 Outside of finance, Harry likes to play all types of sports, especially basketball, which he has been playing since he was 8.